Spring Forward, Fall Back

 Circadian Rhythms Take Place at a Cellular Level

-As a molecular biologist, I was fascinated to learn about the recent research done to track down the mechanisms through which circadian rhythms operate at the cellular level.
-The 2017 Nobel Prize in Physiology or Medicine was awarded to three scientists—Jeffrey Hall and Michael Rosbash of Brandeis University and Michael Young of The Rockefeller University—for their research determining how several genes work together to control circadian rhythms at the cellular level.
+As a molecular biologist, I was fascinated to learn that circadian rhythms are regulated at the cellular level.
+The 2017 Nobel Prize in Physiology or Medicine was awarded to three scientists—Jeffrey Hall and Michael Rosbash of Brandeis University and Michael Young of The Rockefeller University—for their research determining how several genes work together to control our biological clock.

-In brief, their study and others have shown that within each cell, the production of a certain class of proteins (called transcription factors) wax and wane over a 24 hour cycle.
+Within each cell, the production of certain proteins (called transcription factors) increase then decrease over the course of a 24 hour day.
 Some of these proteins turn ON expression of cellular genes while other transcription factors turn the expression of other genes OFF.
 Ultimately, it is the regulation of cellular gene expression by these transcription factors which drives our biological clock— telling each cell what hormones or enzymes to produce, when to repair or replicate DNA, when to use energy, and when to rest.
 Every cell in your body has its own clock.

 Is Being an “Early Riser” or a “Night Owl” Genetically-programmed?